How to Help Your Boyfriend With Alcohol Addiction

 - “Maybe we can do something without alcohol this weekend.”

 In this case, you could try learning the CRAFT approach.
 This training teaches family and friends good strategies for helping their loved ones get treatment.4 But note that these approaches may work only if a person feels safe with their boyfriend.
-Unfortunately, alcohol abuse is a major contributor to intimate partner violence.
+Unfortunately, alcohol misuse is a major contributor to intimate partner violence.

 Intimate Partner Abuse as a Result of Alcohol